Chapter 3 - The ministry of a chaplain

 Periods of holiday of 5 weeks or more consecutively should be discussed in advance with the Archdeacon.

-Chaplains should contact the Locum Ministry Administrator who holds a list of clergy who hold a Permission to Officiate in the Diocese - The Locum List.
-The clergy will be responsible for conducting services on Sundays, Principal Feasts and Holy Days, and providing some pastoral care.
-In this case the Chaplaincy Council is formally responsible for local travel and other expenses of office, but not for the cost of travel to and from the chaplaincy.
+In the case of absence for more than one Sunday, where the responsible person is unable to organsise cover themselves, they should contact the Locum Ministry Administrator who holds a list of clergy with Permission to Officiate in the Diocese - The Locum List.
+The visiting priest will be responsible for conducting services on Sundays, Principal Feasts and Holy Days, and providing some pastoral care.
+In this case the Chaplaincy Council is formally responsible for local travel and other expenses of office.

 Once cover has been booked the dates and names should be confirmed to the Locum Ministry Administrator to be recorded centrally.